 For security reasons, Cigna.com no longer supports your browser version.
 Please update your browser, or use an alternative browser such as Google Chrome, Microsoft Edge, or Mozilla Firefox for the best Cigna.com experience.

-African–Americans or Blacks represent approximately 13.4 percent of the United States population.1 The U.S. Census Bureau defines the terms “African–American or Black” as any person who “has origins in any of the Black racial groups of Africa.”
+African Americans/Blacks represent approximately 13.4% of the United States population.1 The U.S. Census Bureau defines the terms “African American or Black” as any person who “has origins in any of the Black racial groups of Africa.”

-Although the African–American or Black population has a long history in the United States, this population remains diverse due to the various locations of historic origin.
-Approximately 10 percent of the African– American or Black population in the United States is foreign-born, immigrants of African descent, who migrated from countries such as the Caribbean and Latin America.2
+Although the African American/Black population has a long history in the United States, this population remains diverse due to the various locations of historic origin.
+Approximately 10% of the African American/Black population in the United States is foreign-born, immigrants of African descent, who migrated from countries such as the Caribbean and Latin America.2

-As a group, the African-American or Black population experiences significant disparities with chronic conditions, access to care, preventive screenings, and mental health.
+As a group, the African-American or Black population experiences significant disparities with:

 1State and County QuickFacts, U.S. Census Bureau, 2017